LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation: Related Work

-\paragraph{Tabular Data Imputation} Tabular data imputation is aimed at filling in missing values within structured datasets.
-Simple statistical methods, such as mean, mode, and median imputation, are widely used but often lead to biased results.
-Advanced methods like Multiple Imputation by Chained Equations (MICE) \cite{little2019statistical} and MissForest \cite{stekhoven2012missforest} improve accuracy by iteratively estimating missing values based on other observed features; However, these methods struggle with high-dimensional and imbalanced data.
-Recently, deep learning-based models such as GAIN (Generative Adversarial Imputation Networks) \cite{yoon2018gain} and DIFFIMPUTE \cite{wen2024diffimpute} have been developed to model complex data distributions, which require large and balanced datasets making them less practical for healthcare applications where data can be limited.
-Graph-based method \cite{you2020handling}, which incorporates relationships between data points, offers an alternative by leveraging network structures to inform imputation.
+\paragraph{Tabular Data Imputation} Tabular data imputation aims to fill in missing values in structured datasets.
+Simple statistical methods like mean, mode, and median imputation are widely used but often yield biased results.
+Methods like Multiple Imputation by Chained Equations (MICE) \cite{little2019statistical} and MissForest \cite{stekhoven2012missforest} improve accuracy by iteratively estimating missing values based on other observed features, but struggle with high-dimensional or imbalanced data.
+Recently, deep learning-based models such as GAIN (Generative Adversarial Imputation Networks) \cite{yoon2018gain} and DIFFIMPUTE \cite{wen2024diffimpute} have been developed to model complex data distributions, which require large and balanced datasets making them less practical for applications where data can be limited.
+Graphs have also been proved a powerful tool to model structural data \cite{zheng2024pyg, 10.1145/3583780.3615039,fu2024llms}.
+GRAPE \cite{you2020handling}, which encodes relationships between data points by graphs, offers an alternative by leveraging network structures to inform imputation.
 Leveraging the capabilities of LLMs, Anam \cite{nazir2023chatgpt} and CLAIM \cite{hayat2024claim} explored their use for imputation; however, both approaches require resource-intensive fine-tuning.
-Our work explores the less unexplored area of health-related table imputation with fine-tuning-free approach, marking a new direction within downstream tabular tasks.
+Our work focuses the less explored area of table imputation with fine-tuning-free approach, marking a new direction within downstream tabular tasks.